 Lactose intolerance means that you don't have lactase, the enzyme necessary for digesting the sugars in milk and milk products.
 Many people with lactose intolerance can eat a small amount of lactose, but overeating ice cream, milk and other dairy products can cause abdominal cramping and diarrhea.
 To avoid this type of diarrhea, don't overindulge in dairy products.
 Some people cannot tolerate any lactose; if this is the case, switch to lactose-free milk.
 You might also find relief in taking synthetic enzymes to help you digest the lactose in your diet.

 If a particular food seems to cause diarrhea when eaten in excess, eliminate it from your diet for a few days.
 Gradually re-introduce the food and eat moderate amounts of it.
-If you overeat, you may also suffer from heartburn.
+If you overeat, you may also experience heartburn.
 If you take antacids to relieve your heartburn pain, they can cause diarrhea.
 Prevent heartburn by eating smaller meals, avoiding greasy foods that tend to cause heartburn and avoiding tight clothing.
 If you do get heartburn and antacids give you diarrhea, talk to your doctor about other remedies to try.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.